jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 The cheapest place to get them is from the Winning’s site, and they start in the $300 range.
 No other glove will crack the $300 range.

 [Get winning boxing gloves here.
 I get no commission.
-They're just a great product](https://store.winning-usa.com/index.html){: target="_blank" rel="noopener"}.
+They’re just a great product](https://store.winning-usa.com/index.html){: target="_blank" rel="noopener"}.

 ***Note: For all the real boxers and boxing connoisseurs, Di Nardo’s Boxing gloves are not on this list because***